SamPaye/Fluent-Sandbox/PROJECT_OVERVIEW.md

 - **Vite**: Fast development server with HMR (Hot Module Replacement)
 - **TypeScript**: Strict mode enabled for type safety
 - **ESM**: Modern ES modules for better tree-shaking

+### Running Production Builds

+After building with `npm run build`, the optimized files are output to the `dist` folder.
+You can run the production build locally using:

+- **Live Server**: Right-click `dist/index.html` and select "Open with Live Server" (requires Live Server extension in VS Code or similar editor)
+- **Vite Preview**: Run `npm run preview` to use Vite's built-in preview server
+- **Static File Server**: Deploy the `dist` folder to any static hosting service

 ## 📱 Responsive Design